How To Write an Email that Sells! 12 Proven Tips

 1. Nail the Properties

 The first things your recipients see of your email are the email properties.
-These typically include the subject line, the from name, and some preview text..
+These typically include the subject line, the from name, and some preview text.

 Your subject line is the first impression your email makes, so it needs to be compelling, grab attention and create interest to entice the recipient to open the email.
-How do you write to increase your email open-rates?
-Follow these best practices and you will be well on your way:

 • Keep it short, sweet and punchy